You are here

-The park has been designed in a landscape style, using elements of geometric garden designs like alleys, cut hedges, geometric flower beds, vine-covered pergolas, small architectural forms and fountains, blending natural greenery with architecture.
+The park has been designed in a landscape style, using elements of geometric garden designs like alleys, cut hedges, geometric flower beds, small architectural forms and fountains, blending natural greenery with architecture.
 Exotic trees, shrubs and caulescent plants have been widely introduced in the park.
 As many as 173 species of trees were recorded during the last plant audit.

 Liepāja Blue Flag beach

 The first beach in Latvia that sought to pay attention to the needs of people with vision impairment and physical disabilities, Liepāja Blue Flag beach has been equipped with audio buoys and a specially-designed sanitary facility.